brosenan/vercast/README.md

 <a name="bintree-fetch"></a>
 ## fetch
-should return the value associated with a key if the key is the same as the root.
+should return the value associated with a key.

 ```js
 var v = ostore.init({}, 'BinTree', {key: 'foo', value: 'bar'});